Gutenberg-Labo/Glyphs-Tutorials-JP-unofficial/README.md

 <br />

-This is an unofficial Japanese translation of the [Glyphs.app tutorial.](https://glyphsapp.com/learn)
+Unofficial Japanese translation of the [Glyphs.app tutorial.](https://glyphsapp.com/learn)
 Updates are very infrequent or extremely fickle, but content would be added according to the translator's own needs.

 * The contents may differ from the latest version on the official site because this is operated on a best-effort basis.